Fault-Tolerant ST-Diameter Oracles: Introduction

-Given the plethora of work on distance oracles and the close connection between the distance and the diameter problem, a natural question is if we can convert the results on distance computation under failures into analogous oracles for the diameter without sacrificing much on our performance parameters.
+Since there is a plethora of work on fault-tolerant oracles for shortest paths and the $ST$-diameter is somewhat related to that, it is a natural question whether we can convert the results on distance computation under failures into oracles for the $ST$-diameter without sacrificing too much performance.

-\begin{question*} Are there black-box reductions from fault-tolerant diameter oracles to fault-tolerant distance oracles without considerable overhead in stretch, query time, and space? \end{question*}
+\begin{question*} Are there black-box reductions from fault-tolerant $ST$-diameter oracles to distance oracles without considerable overhead in stretch, query time, and space? \end{question*} The epitome of fault-tolerant data structures for shortest-path distances are \emph{$f$-edge fault-tolerant distance sensitivity oracles} ($f$-DSOs).
+The more common \emph{all-pairs} variety can be queried with a triplet $(s,t,F)$ where $s$, $t$ are any two vertices and $F$ is a set of at most $f$ edges.
+The oracle then returns an estimate of the \emph{replacement distance} $d_{G-F}(s,t)$ between $s$ and $t$.
+A \emph{single-source} $f$-DSO has a designated source vertex $s$ and the queries only specify the target $t$ and failures $F$.
+If the variant is not explicitly stated, we mean all pairs.

-In this work, we present several such reductions and, from them, conclude trade-offs between the space, stretch, preprocessing, and query time for diameter oracles.
-In more detail, our techniques for obtaining upper bounds is by presenting reductions to the problem of constructing \emph{$f$-edge fault-tolerant distance sensitivity oracles} ($f$-DSOs) in two widely studied categories.
-The \emph{all-pairs} variant can be queried with any pair of vertices $s,t \in V$ and set $F \subseteq E$ of $f$ failures and reports (an estimate) of the distance $d_{G-F}(s,t)$ between $s$ and $t$ in $G-F$.
-In the \emph{single-source} variant, the source $s$ is fixed and the set of allowed queries consists of the target vertices $t$ together with a set $F$ of failures.
+When using distance sensitivity oracles to build data structures for the $ST$-diameter it is important to insist on efficiency.
+Consider access to some $f$-DSO $\D$.
+Naively, whenever the $ST$-diameter oracle receives a query set $F$, it could just invoke $\D$ for all pairs of vertices from $S \nwspace{\times}\nwspace T$ and report their maximum replacement distance.
+The resulting $|S||T| \nwspace \mathtt{Q}$ query time, where $\mathtt{Q}$ denotes the query time of $\D$, is prohibitive if $S$ and $T$ are large.
+Instead, all our query times are bounded by a function of the sensitivity $f$ and query time $\mathtt{Q}$ only.

-For the regular diameter ($S = T = V$), we provide two theorems showing that both all-pairs and single-source $f$-DSOs can be used to construct $f$-FDOs.
+We show how to employ both kinds of DSOs in the construction of fault-tolerant $ST$-diameter oracles.
+All our reductions are oblivious to (positive) edge weights, but most results assume the input graph $G$ to be undirected.